NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] If WeekdayScheduleFractions or WeekendScheduleFractions not provided (and :ref:`schedules_detailed` not used), then :ref:`schedules_default` are used.
   .. [#] If MonthlyScheduleMultipliers not provided (and :ref:`schedules_detailed` not used), then :ref:`schedules_default` are used.
   .. [#] Sensible and latent internal gains from general water use (floor mopping, shower evaporation, water films on showers, tubs & sinks surfaces, plant watering, etc.), as defined by `ANSI/RESNET/ICC 301-2019 <https://codes.iccsafe.org/content/RESNET3012019P1>`_.
+         If NumberofResidents provided, this will be adjusted using the above equations from RECS.
   .. [#] If GeneralWaterUseWeekdayScheduleFractions or GeneralWaterUseWeekendScheduleFractions not provided (and :ref:`schedules_detailed` not used), then :ref:`schedules_default` are used.
   .. [#] If GeneralWaterUseMonthlyScheduleMultipliers not provided (and :ref:`schedules_detailed` not used), then :ref:`schedules_default` are used.